spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 [block:html]
 {
-  "html": "<button class="collapsible">More about server-workers and client-workers</button>\n\n<div>\n\nA server-worker is your game's server-side code.
+  "html": "<button class=\"collapsible\">More about server-workers and client-workers</button>\n\n<div>\n\nA server-worker is your game's server-side code.
 It's the equivalent of a "server" in native Unreal networking.\n\nYou can think of client-workers as game clients as they are essentially the same. \n\nBoth server-workers and client-workers are programs that compute a SpatialOS game world: they send updates to and receive updates from the entity database in the SpatialOS Runtime.\n\nYou can have different types of server-workers doing different tasks, depending how you have set up your game.
 You can also set up your game to have more than one instance of a server-worker type.
 This guide using the Example Project sets up one instance of one server-worker type; a main Unreal server-worker.\n\nYou usually only have one type of client-worker in your game but you can have many instances of a client-worker, each representing a game player.
 The Starter Template has one client-worker type.\n\n\n\n</div>"
 }
 [/block]